 And yes, with Off-premise, the security is shared.
 Among the cloud solutions, SaaS is all about the vendor doing it and providing you with the end product.

 To help you further practically, here’s an example of SaaS software to understand the actuality.

 Office 365 from Microsoft is a cloud-powered productivity platform.
 Where you take the subscription to use the latest office 365’s productivity applications like

 Also read: 9 essential types of SaaS tools for your business.

 You can install it over the internet, connect and pay as per the use.
 Microsoft ensures the application’s security and maintenance over time while you only act as an end user for the product called ‘Office 365.
-Since it’s cloud-based, all the storage, accessibility, and scalability happen via the internet.
+Since it’s cloud-based, all the data storage, accessibility, and scalability happen via the internet.
 You don’t have to maintain the infrastructure but only access it from any device with a stable internet connection.

 Since the usage and necessity vary from person to person, the subscription model helps one tailor the best fit of Office365.

 This is just one among many SaaS software we are using today.
 Some examples include Skype, Zoom, Gmail, and related services.
 (Yes, they are SaaS too)